4.4 Irrecoverable debts and provision for doubtful debts (3)

 (New Balance) | Final Balance | | |

-Explanation: The journal entry debits the Debtors account (increasing the balance) and credits the account from which the debt was previously written off.
-The ledger accounts show the initial write-off, the partial payment, and the resulting final balance.
+Explanation: The journal entry debits the Debtors account (increasing the balance) and credits the account from which the debt was previously written off (reducing the balance).
+The ledger accounts show the impact of this transaction on the Debtors account.

 3.